Pied currawong: Breeding

 Although found in many types of woodland, the pied currawong prefers to breed in mature forests.
 It builds a nest of thin sticks lined with grass and bark high in trees in spring; generally eucalypts are chosen and never isolated ones.
 It produces a clutch of three eggs; they are a light pinkish-brown colour (likened by one author to that of silly putty) with splotches of darker pink-brown and lavender.
 Tapered oval in shape, they measure about 30 × 42 mm.
 The female broods alone.
 The incubation period is not well known, due to the difficulty of observing nests, but observations indicate around 30 days from laying to hatching.
 Like all passerines, the chicks are born naked, and blind (altricial), and remain in the nest for an extended period (nidicolous) They quickly grow a layer of ashy-grey down.
 Both parents feed the young, although the male does not begin to feed them directly until a few days after birth.

-The channel-billed cuckoo (Scythrops novaehollandiae) parasitizes pied currawong nests, laying eggs which are then raised by the unsuspecting foster parents.
+The channel-billed cuckoo (Scythrops novaehollandiae) parasitises pied currawong nests, laying eggs which are then raised by the unsuspecting foster parents.
 The eggs closely resemble those of the currawong hosts.
 Pied currawongs have been known to desert nests once cuckoos have visited, abandoning the existing currawong young, which die, and a channel-billed cuckoo has been recorded decapitating a currawong nestling.
 The brown goshawk (Accipiter fasciatus) and lace monitor (Varanus varius) have also been recorded taking nestlings.